raspberrypilearning/rpf-project-creation-process/en/step_5.md

 ### Special Tags

-These custom tags affect how the markdown renders in the learning platform:
+- These custom tags affect how the markdown renders in the learning platform:

-Used to define **interactive activities or embedded Scratch projects**.
+- Used to define **interactive activities or embedded Scratch projects**

+`--- task ---`
+`Add your text here`
+`--- /task ---`

 --- /task ---